c0repwn3r/openprivacyinitiative/index.md

 1 person and 0 companies have pledged their support so far.
 Let's make this number higher!

-If you would like to pledge your support to the OPI movement, please fill out [https://forms.gle/3tmVBQ5QmoohcFiJ9](this form.)
+If you would like to pledge your support to the OPI movement, please fill out (https://forms.gle/3tmVBQ5QmoohcFiJ9)[this form.]
 No personal data is collected and this is completley optional!